Asia Virus Latest: Lockdown Hampers Cyclone Relief, Cruise Ship Leaves Australia - UrduPoint

 "These billionaires influence the Thai economy -- I will ask them to play a key role in helping the country," Prime Minister Prayut Chan-o-cha said in a televised address Friday, adding that an open letter would be issued next week.

-Thailand's tourism and export-reliant economy has been hit hard by the pandemic, with the state bank predicting growth will contract by a 22-year low of five percent this year.
+Thailand's tourism and export-reliant economy has been hit hard by the outbreak, with the state bank predicting growth will contract by five percent this year -- the worst result since the 1997 Asian financial crisis.

+- Himalayan trekkers stranded in Kathmandu - Around 1,000 foreign adventurers are stranded in Nepal's capital, stunned to discover the scale of the coronavirus pandemic, after being rescued from their Himalayan treks.

+Spring is the high season along the snow-capped Himalayan peaks and trekking routes attract about 150,000 people every year, but flights out of the country have been cancelled.

 - Indonesia's flag carrier slashes salaries - Indonesia's national carrier Garuda said it was cutting employee salaries by up to 50 percent to keep the company afloat as the pandemic ravages the airline industry.